rndchris/raspberry_pi_wifi_router/README.md

 # raspberry_pi_wifi_router
-Set of tools to set up a Raspberry Pi to be a wireless router
+Set of tools to set up a Raspberry Pi to be a wireless router.
+Have done this several times, so wrote shell scripts to speed up process.

 Instructions
 1) Install lite version of Raspberry Pi OS to a SD card.